QuantumToasted/Disqord.Bot.Extended/README.md

 public bool RunHandlersOnGatewayThread { get; set; } = true;
 ```

-This option allows any class which implements `IHandler<TArgs>` to have its handling methods offloaded from the gateway thread via `Task.Run()` - this is not enabled by default as it could introduce possible race conditions or lead to a stale client cache (depending on how long your handlers run) - however if you don't care, the option exists.
+This option allows any class which implements `IHandler<TArgs>` to have its handling methods offloaded from the gateway thread via `Task.Run()` when set to `false` - this is disabled by default as it could introduce possible race conditions or lead to a stale client cache (depending on how long your handlers run) - however if you don't care, the option exists.
 Each client event will run all handlers for that event before handling the *next* event.